rtrader58/AZ-700T00-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Module 06 Errata.md

 In step 3: Clear checkbox from Enable Firewall Management NIC

 Task 6: Configure an application rule <br>
+Application Rule is now under Rules not settings <br>
 Wait until the Application rule has deployed before proceeding<br>

 Task 7: Configure a network rule <br>